 The cardinals in my yard very much favor the same platform feeders that these spring flocks like.
 They will usually back off to a nearby tree to try to wait them out rather than try a different type of feeder (with one exception I’ll get to.)

-8) Front Yard Tube Feeders
+8) Front Yard Tube Feeders: Various Birds

-Front Yard Feeders in My Yard: Out in the front yard, there are two feeders each hanging from a tree limb under an Erva baffle.
-A Squirrel Buster Plus tube feeder is filled with either sunflower hearts or safflower.
+Front Yard Feeders in My Yard: Out in the front yard are two feeders, each hanging from a tree limb under an Erva baffle.
+One is a Squirrel Buster Plus tube feeder is filled with either sunflower hearts or safflower.
 The other feeder is a huge metal mesh feeder filled with safflower.
 The mesh feeder is the front yard favorite of Northern Cardinals and House Finches.
 Mourning Doves are typically found eating dropped seed underneath it.
 The Squirrel Buster Plus’ customers depend on which seed I put in it and the time of year.
 Each of these feeders is far enough apart and also far enough away from the front yard suet feeder pole that activity on one feeder doesn’t tend to interfere with activity on the other.

 You may live in a different area than I do and get a different mix of birds at your feeder.
 You may have fewer feeders or a different mix of feeder types.
 You may have a larger or a smaller space to put feeders.
 So your arrangement of feeders is going to be different.
 Watch the birds at your feeders and how they interact.
 If you see one species of bird routinely pushing out another that you enjoy seeing at your feeders, think about whether you can rearrange your feeders to let the less dominant birds have more feeder time.

-Want to read more about birds?
-Subscribe at the bottom of the page.
-You’ll get an email whenever a new post goes up (and only then.
+Want to read more posts about birds?
+When you subscribe below, you’ll get an email whenever a new post goes up (and ONLY then.
 Promise!)